cite-architecture/CitablePhysicalText.jl/README.md

 A julia module for working with digital scholarly editions (DSE).
 The central model is a `struct` associating:

 - a citable passage of text
-- a physical surface (such as a page of a manuscript, or face of an inscribed stone)
+- a citable physical surface (such as a page of a manuscript, or face of an inscribed stone)
-- a documentary image illustrating the passage
+- a citable documentary image illustrating the passage